Show All Answers

 Follow the Gardener Guidelines, be courteous and communicate.
 Maintain and weed your plot and adjacent walkways, harvest regularly, conserve water and respect fellow gardeners and their plots.

+If you are the plaintiff, you should collect any papers, documents, or pictures which relate to the case, and bring them with you when you go to trial.
+Bring receipts, bills and estimates to show the Judge to help you prove your claim.
+The Court will issue a subpoena to require the attendance of anyone you want to call as a witness.
+As the clerk for the fees for this.
 If you are the defendant, you should follow the above procedure for the plaintiff.
 If you do not wish to contest the plaintiff's claim, you may settle with the plaintiff before your trial date and have the plaintiff dismiss the action so that no judgment may be awarded by default.
-You may answer the claim by denying that you owe the money, and you may file an Answer and Affirmative Relief Form if you feel that the plaintiff may owe you money.
-Your Answer and Affirmative Relief Form must be filed with the court prior to 48 hours of the time set for your trial.
+You may answer the claim by denying that you owe the money, and you may file an Answer and Counterclaim form if you feel that the plaintiff may owe you money.
+Your Answer and Counterclaim form must be filed with the court within 30 days of service.

 However, the CodeRED Weather Warning is an optional service offered by this system.
 We use only the enrollment database that you signed up to on the web site for the automatic severe weather alerts.
 Automatic severe weather alerts are only reaching you by your preferred methods (phone call, text, and email) and only to the information you specified.
 You can log back into the system and remove them or change them on the web site here: www.fayetteville-ar.gov/notifyme